Updated August 2020

 As we saw in Part 1 of this series Day 9 it’s not only quantitative data and statistics that are important in choosing an adviser or product, but also qualitative.
-Subjective factors so you can build a relationship of trust with your ‘financial doctor’ (Mark Bouris).
-Many of these types of sites tend to be based on data and quantitative measures, with varying degrees of consumer or client satisfaction information.
+Subjective factors are important to build a trusting relationship with your ‘financial doctor’ (says Mark Bouris).
+Many of these types of sites tend to be based on data and quantitative measures, with varying degrees of consumer or client satisfaction factors.

-ASIC’s Financial Advisers Register lists people who provide personal advice on investments, superannuation and life insurance.
+TIP: Check out people or companies providing personal advice on investments, superannuation and life insurance on ASIC’s Financial Advisers Register .
 “Where they’ve worked, their qualifications, training, memberships of professional bodies and products they can advise on.”

-BUT – ASIC does not check or review the information before it is put on the register.
+Beware: ASIC doesn’t check or review submitted information before putting it on the register.